Normal families of holomorphic mappings between complex Finsler manifolds: some notions, lemmas, theorems

+\begin{definition}(see \cite{WHS}) If $f:M \rightarrow N$ is a holomorphic and $N$ is Hermitian, then a univalent ball (for $f$) is an open ball in the image of $f$ onto which $f$ maps an open set biholomorphically. \end{definition}

-In this section, we will extend the basic theorem and theorems $A$-$F$ in Wu's paper to a strongly pseudoconvex complex Finsler manifold.
-In order to better explain our results, we firstly introduce the following definitions of \textit{strongly negatively curved family} and \textit{strongly negatively curved} in Hermitian manifold. \begin{definition} \cite[p.
-217, Definition 8.2]{WHS} Let $\mathcal{F}: M \rightarrow N$ be a family of holomorphic mappings from a complex manifold $M$ into a Hermitian manifold $N$ with Hermitian metric $h$. $\mathcal{F}$ is called a \textit{strongly negatively curved family (of order $-k_0<0$)} if and only if for any $f \in \mathcal{F}$ and for holomorphically imbedded disc $\mathbb{D}$ in $M$ the curvature of the pseudo-Hermitian metric $(f|_{\mathbb{D}})^*h$ is bounded above by $-k_0<0$. \end{definition}
+Now, we introduce the following definitions of \textit{strongly negatively curved family} and \textit{strongly negatively curved} in Hermitian manifold. \begin{definition} (see \cite{WHS}) Let $\mathcal{F}: M \rightarrow N$ be a family of holomorphic mappings from a complex manifold $M$ into a Hermitian manifold $N$ with Hermitian metric $h$. $\mathcal{F}$ is called a \textit{strongly negatively curved family (of order $-k_0<0$)} if and only if for any $f \in \mathcal{F}$ and for holomorphically imbedded disc $\mathbb{D}$ in $M$ the curvature of the pseudo-Hermitian metric $(f|_{\mathbb{D}})^*h$ is bounded above by $-k_0<0$. \end{definition}

-By Remark \ref{R-2.1} and Lemmas $1, 4$ in \cite{wuh}, We can simplify Definition \ref{D-4.7} as follows. \begin{definition} Let $\mathcal{F}: M \rightarrow N$ be a family of holomorphic mappings from a complex manifold $M$ into a Hermitian manifold $N$ with Hermitian metric $h$. $\mathcal{F}$ is called a \textit{strongly negatively curved family (of order $-k_0<0$)} if and only if the holomorphic sectional curvature of Hermitian manifold $(N,h)$ is bounded above by $-k_0<0$. \end{definition} \begin{definition}\cite[p.
-218]{WHS} A Hermitian manifold $(N,h)$is \textit{strongly negatively curved} (of order $-k_0<0$) if and only if the holomorphic sectional curvature of the Hermitian manifold $(N,h)$ is bounded above by $-k_0$. \end{definition} By Propositions \ref{P-2.1} and \ref{P-2.3}, we are able to introduce the complex Finsler version of the definitions of \textit{strongly negatively curved family} and \textit{strongly negatively curved}.
+By Remark \ref{R-2.1}, Propositions \ref{P-2.1} and \ref{P-2.3}, we can simplify Definition \ref{D-4.7} as follows. \begin{definition} Let $\mathcal{F}: M \rightarrow N$ be a family of holomorphic mappings from a complex manifold $M$ into a Hermitian manifold $N$ with Hermitian metric $h$. $\mathcal{F}$ is called a \textit{strongly negatively curved family (of order $-k_0<0$)} if and only if the holomorphic sectional curvature of Hermitian manifold $(N,h)$ is bounded above by $-k_0<0$. \end{definition} \begin{definition}(see \cite{WHS}) A Hermitian manifold $(N,h)$is \textit{strongly negatively curved} (of order $-k_0<0$) if and only if the holomorphic sectional curvature of the Hermitian manifold $(N,h)$ is bounded above by $-k_0$. \end{definition} By Propositions \ref{P-2.1} and \ref{P-2.3}, we are able to introduce the complex Finsler version of the definitions of \textit{strongly negatively curved family} and \textit{strongly negatively curved}.

-\begin{definition} Let $\mathcal{F}: M \rightarrow N$ be a family of holomorphic mappings from a complex manifold $M$ into a complex Finsler manifold $N$ with a strongly pseudoconvex complex Finsler metric $G=F^2$. $\mathcal{F}$ is called a \textit{strongly negatively curved family (of order $-k_0<0$)} if and only if the holomorphic sectional curvature of a strongly pseudoconvex complex Finsler manifold $(N,G=F^2)$ is bounded above by $-k_0<0$. \end{definition}
+\begin{definition} Let $\mathcal{F}: M \rightarrow N$ be a family of holomorphic mappings from a complex manifold $M$ into a complex Finsler manifold $(N,G=F^2)$. $\mathcal{F}$ is called a \textit{strongly negatively curved family (of order $-k_0<0$)} if and only if the holomorphic sectional curvature of the complex Finsler manifold $(N,G=F^2)$ is bounded above by $-k_0<0$. \end{definition}